Planning Your Program for the Fall

 Course Offerings and the Undergraduate Announcement (registrar.princeton.edu/course-offerings and www.princeton.edu/ua) indicate with letter abbreviations the distribution area fulfilled by each course.
 No designation means that the course does not fulfill a distribution requirement.

 You should note that advanced placement units cannot be used to fulfill distribution requirements.
 Students are expected to fulfill all distribution requirements at Princeton.
 A.B. students may, however, with the prior approval of your dean or director of studies and the appropriate departmental representative, complete a maximum of two distribution requirements at another college or university.
 You can satisfy one course in each of two of the following distribution areas: literature and the arts, social analysis, or science and technology (please note, only nonlaboratory science courses (STN) may be taken away from Princeton).

 B.S.E. candidates take at least seven courses from the humanities and social sciences.
-These courses must include one course in four of the following six areas: epistemology and cognition, ethical thought and moral values (EM), historical analysis (HA), literature and the arts (LA), social analysis (SA), and foreign language (at the 107/108 level or above).
+These courses must include one course in four of the following six areas: epistemology and cognition (EC), ethical thought and moral values (EM), historical analysis (HA), literature and the arts (LA), social analysis (SA), and foreign language (at the 107/108 level or above).
 Except in languages, no designation means that the course does not fulfill a B.S.E. humanities/social science requirement or distribution requirement.